a6patch/docs/docs/nodes/red-node-fix.md

 When the first step didn't work, you should try to Rollback the chain a bit, to a point before your node forked.

 Select a blockheight that was before your node forked off.
 Replace [BLOCKHEIGHT] for the chosen blockheight, without seperation dots.
-To check the current blockheight, check https://explorer.qredit.io
+To check the current blockheight, check the [Explorer] (https://explorer.qredit.io)
 ```
 ccontrol rollback [BLOCKHEIGHT]
 ```